clojure/tools.namespace/README.md

       (start [component])
       (stop [component]))

-But smaller applications can probably get away with a simple pair of functions.
+Smaller applications can probably get along fine with just a pair of functions.

 The point is that you need a convenient way to destroy all the